daurnimator/lua-http/index.md

 ### `server:run(on_stream, cq)` <!-- --> {#http.server:run}

+## http.socks

+Implements a subset of the SOCKS proxy protocol.

+### `socks.connect(uri, options, timeout)`  <!-- --> {#http.socks.connect}

+  - `uri` a string with the address of the SOCKS server.
+A scheme of `"socks5"` will resolve locally, a scheme of `"socks5h"` will resolve on the SOCKS server.
+If the URI has a userinfo component it will be sent to the SOCKS server as a username and password.
+  - `options` is a table containing:

+	  - `host` (required) a string to pass to the SOCKS server as the host to connect to
+	  - `port` (required) a number to pass to the SOCKS server as the port to connect to
+	  - `family` (optional): address family to use when connecting to the SOCKS server

 ## http.stream_common

 The module `http.stream_common` provides common functions for streams (no matter the underlying protocol version).
 It exports a table `methods` of functions that build on top of the lower level [*stream*](#stream) interface.